uw-echospace/ubna-field/README.md

 Our acoustic bat call data was gathered from two sites in the Union Bay Natural Area in Seattle, WA.
 The two sites have been labelled "Carp Pond" and "Foliage".

+Furthermore, all dates and times were recorded in UTC time format.

 1) At Carp Pond,

 Recording Session # | Start | End | Duration